AmandaKitSam/.social/README.md

 # .Social

+## 1st Project in Rails

-## Project - By Amanda Sam
+## By Amanda Sam

-### Using skills in Ruby on Rails, AJAX, jQuery, JavaScript, SCSS, CSS3 and Bootstrap
+### Built in Ruby on Rails, AJAX, jQuery, JavaScript, SCSS, CSS3 and Bootstrap

 #### Description - It's a social network where you and your friends can share photos and leave messages for each other.

-- "Tell all of your friends, that they now have a new place to share their photos and feelings.
+- "Tell all of your friends - A new place to share your photos and feelings.
 Sign up a free account today!"

 - "You are welcome to post a photo and leave some comments for your friends to reply."